thenadz/document-gallery/tags/1.0.3/readme.txt

 == Description ==

 This plugin allows the user to effortlessly include a gallery, much like a photo gallery, of all your non-image attachments anywhere within your post.
+Read more in the **Installation** tab!

 *If this plugin has helped you, please take a moment to [rate it](http://wordpress.org/support/view/plugin-reviews/document-gallery#postform)!*